Leave us your details and we’ll be in touch as soon as possible to show you how Goodlord can help your lettings business.

 Renting with pets is becoming ever more popular, and choosing to allow pets can make your landlords' properties more attractive.

-The latest AST templates in England and Wales now include a clause for allowing pets in private rented properties.
+The latest AST templates in England now include a clause for allowing pets in private rented properties.

 However, this clause is a suggestion only - landlords are not legally required to include it in their written contracts.